mordash/ansible-kopia/README.md

 This role was used to install and configure kopia with scaleway s3 bucket

 tags :
-- kopia_create_repo for create the repo
+- kopia_create for create the repo
 - kopia for install and connect repo
 - kopia connect just for connect
+- kopia_ui to add service for ui

 Role variables
 --------------